dan-yoon95/Evaluating-diagnostic-content-of-AI-generated-chest-radiography-a-multi-center-visual-Turing-test/README.md

 ## TensorFlow implementation
-The TensorFlow implementation of StarGAN v2 by our team member junho can be found at [clovaai/stargan-v2-tensorflow](https://github.com/clovaai/stargan-v2-tensorflow).
+The TensorFlow implementation of StarGAN v2 can be found at [clovaai/stargan-v2-tensorflow](https://github.com/clovaai/stargan-v2-tensorflow).

 ## Software installation
 Clone this repository: